bartekxk/Rest-database-of-movies/README.md

-# Rest api for movies database implement in Django,
+# Rest api for movies database implement in Django
 The application has three subpages

 ## /movies